ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 **Kinesis data records (1MB)** are stored across shards and are the blocks of data for a stream.

 **Kinesis Data Firehose** connects to a Kinesis stream.
 It can move the data from a stream onto S3 or another service.
 Kinesis Firehose allows for the long term persistence of storage of kinesis data into services like S3.
 Unlike Streams, it's near-realtime (~60s delay)

+* **Test notes:** Supports server-side encryption by using KMS keys which can be CMK.

 ### 12.8.1.
 Differences between SQS queues and Kinesis streams